MarkHoeber/tools-tech-syllabus/source/intro.rst

 time, and students completing assignments outside of class.

 This class *flips* that model.
-Students are expected to read and view all material for the class, and work on assignments, *before* coming to the classroom.
+Students are expected to read and view all material for the class, and to start on assignments, *before* coming to the classroom.
 We will use class time to:

 * Ask and answer questions.